 - General waste: Polystyrene, drinking glasses, contaminated food waste and other items not mentioned above should go into the general waste bins.

-- Batteries: Collection point at the Recycling Zone near Dr Bike, and in the Estates loading bay, Britten House, Constable Terrace and University Village.
+- Batteries: Collection point at the Recycling Zone near Dr Bike, Estates loading bay, Britten House, Constable Terrace and University Village.

 - Food waste: Composting bins (small brown/ green caddies indoors, or external brown bins) take food, wooden stirrers, coffee grounds, tea bags and other biodegradeable materials.